 Instructions on how to make rose water toner using fresh rose petals.
 Use directly on your skin as a natural toner or blend it with oils to create creams and lotions

-Rose water has been used for generations as a natural yet gentle astringent.
-It helps to cleanse, tighten the skin and to reduce redness and inflammation.
+People have used rose water for generations as a natural yet gentle astringent.
+Probably long before we had commercially produced rose water, the average person would have used this very method to make soothing and cleansing skin toners.
+It’s just so simple!
+You apply it with a spray bottle or cotton pad and it helps to cleanse and tighten the skin and to reduce redness and inflammation.
 It’s also very sensitive and can be used on most skin types making it a great addition to creams and lotions.

-True rose water is made by distillation so this recipe is technically an infusion.
-However, an infusion of rose petals can provide just as much skin loving therapy as some of the more expensive products.
-Rose absolute and rose floral water are beautiful skin therapeutic extracts but they can be pricey.
+True rosewater is made by distillation so this recipe is technically an infusion.
+However, an infusion of rose petals can provide just as much skin-loving therapy as some of the more expensive products.
+Rose absolute and rose hydrosol are beautiful skin therapeutic extracts but they can also be pricey.
 This recipe will give you a sweetly scented natural skin toner that you can make yourself for practically nothing.
 All you need is rose petals and distilled water.

 Which rose petals to use?

-Another thing to consider is that the color of the rose petals will affect the colour of the rose toner.
+Another thing to consider is that the color of the rose petals will affect the color of the rose toner.
 If you use pink or red roses then it will be pink, white roses and it will be clear, orange roses and it will be yellow.
-I personally wouldn’t say that the colour means that one is better than the other but I do prefer using pink roses.
+I personally wouldn’t say that the color means that one is better than the other but I do prefer using pink or red roses.

 Wild Rose Petals